-- SolarWinds Security Event Manager (FREE TRIAL) Uses a log file analysis threat detection strategy combined with an externally-sourced live feed of threat alerts.
+- SolarWinds Security Event Manager EDITOR’s CHOICE Uses a log file analysis threat detection strategy combined with an externally-sourced live feed of threat alerts.

-- ManageEngine EventLog Analyzer Looks for threats in log file data from Windows Server or Linux and adds in threat intelligence from three sources.
+- ManageEngine Log360 (FREE TRIAL) Looks for threats in log file data from Windows Server or Linux and adds in threat intelligence from three sources.

 - FireEye Helix Security Platform Combines a cloud-based SIEM threat detection console, AI learning methods, and a threat intelligence feed.